apurvsinghgautam/apurvsinghgautam/README.md

 ## :man: A little about me ...

-- Sr. Threat Research Analyst at [Cyble](https://www.cyble.com) working in CTI focussing on cybercrime intelligence
+- CTI Researcher focusing on cybercrime intelligence
 - Member at [Curated Intelligence](https://x.com/CuratedIntel)
 - Graduated from [Georgia Tech](https://www.gatech.edu/) with a [Master's in Cybersecurity](https://cyber.gatech.edu/)
 - Actively contributing to the cybersecurity community